aginies/quake2/README.md

 ![](images/plasma.jpg)

-# Make your own Build and installation
+# Make your own Build of Chaos and installation

 ## Build Chaos for Linux